Top 10 Most Famous Paintings by John Singleton Copley

 When John Singleton Copley's dramatic painting of a shark attacking 14-year-old Brook Watson was displayed at London's Royal Academy in 1778, it made a stir.
 It had been 30 years since the attack was depicted.

 He was attacked by a shark, which bit his right leg and dragged him underwater.
-The child came to the surface for a brief moment before the shark dragged him back down, cutting his right foot.
-Watson's comrades had nearly caught up with him by the time he reappeared.
+The child came to the surface for a brief moment before the shark dragged him back down, attacking his right foot.

 Copley shows the boy's dramatic rescue: just as the shark was about to bite for the third time, a courageous crewmate using a boat hook fended it off.